fatimahalqadheeb/FEND-Project-1/README.md

 # FEND-Project-1
-- this project inculdes how to make your website responsive for differnet screen
+- This project inculdes how to make your website **responsive** for differnet screen